Childline, delivered by the ISPCC, is Ireland’s national active listening service for children and young people up to the age of 18.

 Talking to a child about any death can be a difficult topic.
 Talking with children about murder can be one of the harder conversations a parent or any adult may have with a child.

-Children will need our support, as adults, to try and make sense of what has happened so that they can move on.
+Children will need our support to try and make sense of what has happened so that they can move on.

 Children will often need to have multiple conversations about such difficult and overwhelming topics.
 Therefore, it is more important to cultivate a proper attitude and approach to these topics rather than figuring out just the ‘right’ thing to say.